 Here are the five major LMS standards that predetermine the compatibility between an LMS and an authoring tool:

 • AICC.
-This is the oldest technical standard that lets a course transfer information in HTTP format.
-It is no longer evolving, but there are some LMSs and authoring tools that are AICC compliant.
+This is the oldest technical standard that allows you to transfer training content in HTTP format.
+It is no longer evolving, but there are LMSs and authoring tools that still support AICC.

 • xAPI, or Tin Can.
-It is a nextgen version of SCORM that can exchange data with an extensive number of software, like talent management systems or mobile apps, and tracks most learning activities, including experiential learning and simulations.
+This is a next-generation version of SCORM that can exchange data with talent management systems or mobile apps.
+The standard lets you track most learning activities, including experiential learning and simulations.

 • LMS LTI.
 This standard is especially popular in higher education because it enables content creators to build courses within their own tools and share them with learners on different platforms.

-• Cmi5.
-It is the newest standard that provides all the capabilities of SCORM and xAPI together.
-Thus, cmi5 content can be viewed on mobile devices, even offline, and you can get detailed statistics on any format of content, including PDFs, videos, and games.
+• cmi5.
+It’s the newest standard that provides all the capabilities of SCORM and xAPI together.
+Thus, cmi5 content can be viewed on mobile devices, even offline, and you can get detailed statistics in PDF, video, or game formats.

-Now, let’s proceed to the next level of understanding of what an LMS is and explore it in terms of common features, tracking options, and pricing.
+Now, let’s proceed to the next level of understanding an LMS and explore it in terms of common features.

 LMS Features

-There’s no universal agreement on the full feature set of a standard platform, but you can think of the first three items on the list below as basic LMS features and the rest as advanced.
+There’s no universal agreement on the full feature set of a standard platform, but you can think of the first three items on the list below as basic LMS features and the rest as advanced ones.

 1. User management.
-It allows you to add and edit users, add their roles, and combine learners into groups and organizations.
+You can add and edit users, assign user roles, and combine learners into groups and organizations.

 3. Progress tracking.
 An LMS assesses learner performance in real time.